 Journalism is story telling in the public interest

-Students in our program learn to think critically, analyze data, write clearly and creatively tell stories through text, photo, video and graphics.
+Students in our program learn to think critically, write clearly and creatively tell stories through photography, video, audio, and digital graphics.

 Class Size.
 Classes are between 15 to 20 students for most journalism courses and about 25 to 45 for general education.

 Costs.
 Tuition (plus fees) is approximately $6,400 yearly plus about $1,300 one-time cost for journalism equipment.
 Please check the calendar for exact fees.

 Student profile.
 Our students are a mix of high school graduates, transfer students from other institutions, and students with previous degrees (science, sociology, law, English, for instance.)
 Most students are from Alberta.
 The class is about 60 per cent female and 40 per cent male.
 The MRU journalism program has among the highest retention rates at MRU and very high student engagement as determined by an international agency.

 Program culture.
 Our culture is friendly and developmental.

 Awards for our students include the Pacemaker Award given by the Associated Collegiate Press for online and print versions of the Calgary Journal, the ACP nomination for best multimedia work, the Amber Bowerman Award for Emerging Writer, the best article in a Western Canadian magazine, profile writing nominations at the Western Magazine Awards and fellowships, CBC, and the Washington Center for Politics & Journalism.

 Careers.
 Our graduates work as news reporters and editors, magazine editors, television anchors, reporters and producers, social media specialists, public relations specialists for government, corporations, charities and professional sporting organizations.
 Others go on to law school or graduate school.
 Some work in business roles or have launched their own businesses.